 - Bright Futures Society – student-led society focused on helping to maximise your employability skills through year-round collaboration with industry.

-You can develop skills in any of the societies, so take a look at the full lists of societies and choose some that are relevant to your interests.
+You can develop skills in any of the societies, so take a look at the full lists of societies for Streatham or the directory of societies for Penryn and choose some that are relevant to your interests.
 Committee positions in any society will show valuable skills such as team work, organisation and inter-personal skils.

 Volunteering is another opportunity to show your dedication to communities and personal development, as well as gain valuable skills and experience.

-There are many projects run by the Exeter Student Volunteering (ESV) part of the Guild, and there are also many other opportunities around campus, so you will certainly be able to find something you’re interested in that will also benefit you.
+There are many projects run by the Exeter Student Volunteering (ESV) part of the Guild and volunteering projects run by the SU on the Penryn campus, and there are also many other opportunities around campus, so you will certainly be able to find something you’re interested in that will also benefit you.

 - Exeter Council for Voluntary Services – resources about local volunteering opportunities.